qgis/qwc2-demo-app/README.md

           "framewidth": 1                           // optional, width of the frame border, in pixels },
         "collapseLayerGroupsBelowLevel": <level>    // optional, layer tree level below which to initially collapse groups.
 If unspecified, groups are not initially collapsed.
+        "skipEmptyFeatureAttributes": true          // optional, whether to skip empty feature attributes in the identify results.
+Default is false.
       }
     ],
     "groups": [                                     // optional, nested groups